Gender Artifacts in Visual Datasets: Conclusion

 \subsection{Implications for dataset construction}

-The solution here is not to accept different distributions of images for people of different genders as an inevitable foregone conclusion, such that no efforts are made during dataset construction to considerations of gender representation.
-Gender, socially constructed as it is, is important to many social concerns about equal treatment~\cite{risman2018gender,lorber2001gender,ridgeway2011framed}.
-Rather, practitioners need to decide what kinds of gender artifacts they deem permissible and not permissible in a specific context.
+The solution is not to accept different distributions of images for people of different genders as an inevitable conclusion and make no efforts during dataset construction to consider gender representation.
+Rather, we point out these potentially harmful correlations and encourage practitioners to decide what kinds of gender artifacts they deem permissible or not in each specific context.

-For example, if the task is to analyze baseball games from the 1900s, a dataset of images with more men than women playing baseball would just reflect the state of the world during that time period.
-In other scenarios it may be more important to consider the downstream tasks to determine if the gender artifact is permissible.
-For example, in certain settings it may be that most women are pictured with long hair and most men with short hair; if this does not negatively affect the performance of the downstream task, this may be deemed not problematic.
-These decisions are highly dependent on the downstream application and may warrant different datasets for different tasks, with less universally applicable datasets~\cite{scheuerman2021politics,wang2020revise}.
-Further, dataset practitioners should engage with and center the perspectives of the communities who will be affected by these downstream technologies when deciding the permissibility of various gender artifacts~\cite{bennett2020point,blodgett2020language,katell2020toward}.
+The gender artifacts we discover and the differences in input distribution more broadly are not necessarily harmful.
+These differences can often represent historically important distinctions between groups of people.
+Moreover, gender, socially constructed as it is, is important to many social concerns about equal treatment~\cite{lorber2001gender,ridgeway2011framed,risman2018gender}.
+A participatory and iterative process can help to elucidate which artifacts should be removed (e.g., offensive stereotypes) and which may be appropriate to persist depending on the context.

-One way of determining what kinds of artifacts may be more permissible or not, if inherent harms about representation in the dataset are not as much of a concern as performance on downstream tasks, is performing disaggregated measures of evaluation.
-However, there are many nuances here to consider as well~\cite{barocas2021disagg}, and awareness about prominent gender artifacts can help to guide the selection of axes, beyond just demographic groups, along which to perform disaggregated analysis.
-For example, if scene is known to be a prominent gender artifact, then perhaps if the downstream task were scene classification, evaluation could be done across demographic group as well as scene type, to understand if specific scenes are always misclassified for people of a particular gender.
+It is also important to consider the downstream task to determine what kinds of gender artifacts are permissible.
+One way of determining what kinds of artifacts may be more permissible is performing \emph{disaggregated measures of evaluation}.
+Of course, there are many nuances here to consider as well~\cite{barocas2021disagg}, and awareness about prominent gender artifacts can help guide the selection of axes along which to perform disaggregated analysis (beyond just demographic groups).
+For example, if scene is known to be a prominent gender artifact and the downstream task is scene classification, evaluation could be done across demographic group as well as scene type, to understand if specific scenes are always misclassified for people of a particular gender.
+Another way can be through engaging with communities affected by these downstream technologies~\cite{bennett2020point,blodgett2020language,katell2020toward}, as some gender effects such as those encoding harmful stereotypes, may be inherently harmful.